Kataki-Takanashi/ollama-bridge/README.md

 5. You get an html page back
   - Include "ngrok-skip-browser-warning: true" in your headers

+6. "Connection timeout"
+  - Check your internet connection
+  - Ensure your ngrok session is active
+  - Try restarting the bridge server

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.